qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - no dark theme
 - please make dark theme or night mode
 - please add a dark theme
-- dark theme please tbsp
+- dark theme please
 - i want a dark theme please
-- please make a dark tbsp
+- please make a dark mode
 - you need a dark mode or dark theme
-- please add dark mode theme tbsp
+- please add dark mode theme
 - how about a dark theme
 - this should have a dark mode
-- please add a dark theme tbsp
+- please add a dark theme mode
 - please add dark theme
-- dark mode tbsp
+- dark mode
 - excellent make dark theme mode please
 - dark mode
 - please add dark mode theme
-- could you make dark theme tbsp
+- could you make dark theme mode
-- can we have dark mode tbsp
+- can we have dark mode theme
 - dark mode dark theme its much needed
 - a dark mode or theme would be helpful
 - will there be a dark mode